This article was updated on the 3rd September 2019.

 Rehabilitation robotics is a branch of robotics that focuses on the development of machines that help people recover from severe physical trauma.
-Robots designed be multi-functional manipulators to help move material are key to serving as devices to help people with disabilities.
+Robots designed to be multi-functional manipulators can help during the rehabilitation phase of patients recovering from injuries.

-Robotic technologies designed to increase the intensity and repetition of a task to aid in the enhancement of movement is used to help support neuroplasticity principles for the purpose of rehabilitation of patients with disabilities.
+Robotic technologies designed to increase the intensity and repetition of a task for aiding in the enhancement of movement are used to help support neuroplasticity in the rehabilitation of patients with disabilities.

-Research on robot-mediated therapy for rehabilitation of patients suffering from stroke has increased significantly owing to its inexpensiveness and effectiveness.
+Research on robot-mediated therapy for the rehabilitation of patients suffering from stroke has increased significantly, owing to its inexpensiveness and effectiveness.

 Design of Rehabilitation Robot

-The first robotic assistive device, MIT Manus employs an impedance controller for assisting the movement of the patient’s arm to the target location in an active assisted mode, where the movement and target position can be visualized by the patient.
+The first robotic assistive device, MIT Manus, employs an impedance controller for assisting the movement of the patient’s arm to the target location.
+It is used in an active assisted mode, where the movement and target position can be visualized by the patient.

 As with any technology, faults in automated systems can hinder the successful completion of tasks.
-Combining faults in a robot's motor joint with a need for performing more challenging tasks based on the completixty of a patient's disability is major design challenge.
+Combining faults in a robot's motor joint with a need for performing more challenging tasks based on the complexity of a patient's disability is a major design challenge.